a-bentofreire/abeamer/docs/sources/glossary.md

 DOM adapters map [DOM Properties](DOM Property) into either HtmlElement attributes or CSS properties, depending on the DOM Property name.

-For HtmlElement attributes, the DOM Adaptor uses `element.getAttribute`.
+For HtmlElement attributes, the DOM Adapter uses `element.getAttribute`.
 For CSS Properties, it uses `element.style`, but if it's empty, it retrieves all the computed CSS properties via `window.getComputedStyle` and caches its content.

-DOM Adaptors use the attribute `abeamer-display` if present to define which value will be when visible is set to true.
+DOM Adapters use the attribute `abeamer-display` if present to define which value will be when visible is set to true.

 'DOM Scenes' are typically a DIV.
 'DOM Elements' can be any HtmlElement.